 by Charles A. Eastman, 1918

-One little incident of his young life, occurring at about his tenth year, is characteristic of the man.
-In the midst of a game, two boys became involved in a dispute which promised to be a serious one, as both drew knives.
+One minor incident of his young life, occurring at about his tenth year, is characteristic of the man.
+Amid a game, two boys became involved in a dispute which promised to be a serious one, as both drew knives.
 The young Spotted Tail instantly began to cry, “The Shoshone are upon us!
 To arms! to arms!” and the other boys joined in the war-whoop.
 This distracted the attention of the combatants and ended the affair.

 Upon the whole, his boyhood is not so well remembered as is that of most of his leading contemporaries, probably because he had no parents to bring him frequently before the people, as was the custom with the wellborn, whose every step in their progress toward manhood was publicly announced at a feast given in their honor.
-It is known, however, that he began at an early age to carve out a position for himself.
-It is personal qualities alone that tell among our people, and the youthful Spotted Tail gained at every turn.
-At the age of seventeen, he had become a sure shot and a clever hunter; but, above all, he had already shown that he possessed a superior mind.
-He had come into contact with white people at the various trading posts, and according to his own story had made a careful study of the white man’s habits and modes of thought, especially of his peculiar trait of the economy and intense desire to accumulate property.
-He was accustomed to watching closely and listen attentively whenever any of this strange race had dealings with his people.
-When a council was held, and the other young men stood at a distance with their robes over their faces so as to avoid recognition, Spotted Tail always put himself in a position to hear all that was said on either side and weighed all the arguments in his mind.
+However, it is known that he began at an early age to carve out a position for himself.
+Personal qualities alone tell among our people, and the youthful Spotted Tail gained at every turn.
+At the age of seventeen, he had become a sure shot and a clever hunter, but, above all, he had already shown that he possessed a superior mind.
+He had come into contact with white people at the various trading posts.
+According to his own story, he had carefully studied the white man’s habits and modes of thought, especially of his peculiar trait of the economy and intense desire to accumulate property.
+He was accustomed to watching closely and listening attentively whenever any of this strange race had dealings with his people.
+When a council was held, and the other young men stood at a distance with their robes over their faces to avoid recognition, Spotted Tail always put himself in a position to hear all that was said on either side and weighed all the arguments in his mind.

-When he first went upon the warpath, it appears that he was, if anything, overzealous to establish himself in the eye of his people; and as a matter of fact, it was especially hard for him to gain an assured position among the Brules, with whom he lived, both because he was an orphan and because his father had been of another band.
-Yet it was not long before he had achieved his ambition, though in doing so he received several ugly wounds.
+When he first went upon the warpath, it appears that he was, if anything, overzealous to establish himself in the eye of his people.
+It was especially hard for him to gain an assured position among the Brules, with whom he lived, both because he was an orphan and because his father had been of another band.
+Yet, it was not long before he had achieved his ambition, though he received several ugly wounds in doing so.
 It was in a battle with the Utes that he first notably served his people and their cause.

 The Utes were the attacking party and far outnumbered the Sioux on this occasion.
 Many of their bravest young men had fallen, and the Brules were face to face with utter annihilation, when Spotted Tail, with a handful of daring horsemen, dodged around the enemy’s flank and fell upon them from the rear with so much spirit that they supposed that strong reinforcements had arrived, and retreated in confusion.
-The Sioux pursued on horseback, and it was in this pursuit that the noted chief Two Strike gained his historical name.
-But the chief honors of the fight belonged to Spotted Tail.
-The old chiefs, Conquering Bear and the rest, thanked him and at once made him a war chief.
+The Sioux pursued on horseback, and it was in this pursuit, the noted chief Two Strike gained his historical name.
+But the top honors of the fight belonged to Spotted Tail.
+The old chiefs, Conquering Bear, and the rest thanked him and made him a war chief.

-In 1854 an event occurred which has already been described and which snapped the last link of friendship between the races.
+In 1854 an event occurred that has already been described and snapped the last link of friendship between the races.